containers/podman/docs/source/markdown/podman-run.1.md

 #### **--platform**=*OS/ARCH*

 Specify the platform for selecting the image.
-(Conflicts with override-arch and override-os) The `--platform` option can be used to override the current architecture and operating system.
+(Conflicts with --arch and --os) The `--platform` option can be used to override the current architecture and operating system.

 #### **--pod**=*name*